PointCloudLibrary/pcl/doc/tutorials/content/tracking.rst

-In drawResult function, you can get model infomation about position and rotation.
+In drawResult function, you can get model information about position and rotation.

 Compiling and running the program
 ---------------------------------